collindaloisio/mlb-pitch-data/readme.md

 ###Dependent Packages
 pip install psycopg2 : this is a postgresql Driver

 pip install dse-driver : this is a cassandra Driver

 ###Standard Ports
 Set up Postgresql on Port 5432

 ###Gitignore Stuff
 Add a personalmain.py to mlb/ to do local test.
 Git will ignore this file Add a config.py that follows config_template.txt or else project will not work

 ###Helpful password storage
 From stackechange: By the way, check out the ~/.pgpass file to store password securely and not in the source code (http://www.postgresql.org/docs/9.2/static/libpq-pgpass.html). libpq, the postgresql client librairy, check for this file to get proper login information.
 It's very very handy.

+##Current Overview
+We have decided to break the project up into modules.
+This will allow us to import the libraries that we have created and cleanly use them in the higher level iteration of our project.
+The Package has been named mlblib.
+Inside mlblib, we have the following modules:
+   __postgre__ - This is a module that contains functions used for creating/updating our database.
+   __cassandra__ - This is a module that contains functions for creating/updating a cassandra db.
+Seems as if this will be scrapped.
+   __scrapeUtils__ - This is a module that contains functions used in scraping, and parsing data from our various data sources.

+The mlblib is interpreted as a package by python because it contains the __init__.py file.
+Within this file we have the line ' __all__ = ["scrapeUtils", "settings","postgre","config"] ' This line indicates which modules will be included when someone uses the line 'from mlblib import *'
+In addition to these modules, the mlblib package directory contains a settings.py file and a config.py file.
+The settings.py file currently contains global variables such that they don't need to be referenced everywhere throughout the code.
+I believe we are unhappy with this implementation right now.
+The config.py file is an environmental config file.
+Since everyone's environment will be different, this file contains environmental specific varriables that each user of this code base must fill out.
+It contains the postgrePassword and logFile variables.
+The postgrePassword is whatever password that connects you to your local postgres database.
+The logFile is to specify where you would like the program to write a log to (not implemented currently).